EN ES

 A forensic accountant is a specialized expert who investigates financial records to value businesses, trace hidden or transferred assets, and analyze cash flow for support calculations.
 In Indian Creek Village divorces involving privately-held businesses, multiple entities, or suspected dissipation of assets, a forensic accountant is typically essential.

-How is a condo held through a Florida LLC handled in divorce?
+How is a home held through a Florida LLC handled in divorce?

-What is the difference between a Indian Creek Village prenup and a postnup?
+What is the difference between an Indian Creek Village prenup and a postnup?

 A prenuptial agreement is executed before marriage; a postnuptial agreement is executed after the wedding.
 Both are governed by Florida's Uniform Premarital Agreement Act (Fla.
 Stat. ch.
 61, pt.
 III) and applicable case law (Casto v.
 Casto, 508 So.
 2d 330 (Fla.
 1987)).
 Postnups face additional procurement scrutiny because the parties are already married and the bargaining dynamics differ.
 Both require fair financial disclosure and voluntary execution.